 Using rendering technologies to your advantage

-In terms of rendering technologies, the reporting in Storyboard provides quick feedback on image costs and choices.
-The same goes for font costs and choices — you can see exactly how to balance the resource usage of how much RAM being using, versus how much Flash being using.
+In terms of rendering technologies, the metrics reporting in Storyboard provides quick feedback on image costs and choices.
+The same goes for font costs and choices — you can see exactly how to balance the resource usage of how much RAM is being used versus how much Flash.

-Are there certain rendering technologies that we can take advantage of the instructions discussed and incorporate them directly to the engine?
+Are there certain rendering technologies that we can take advantage of and incorporate directly into the engine?

-Answer: It doesn’t play much of a role here because the image itself is actually just an alpha map.
-So it's that 8-bit, 4-bit, 2-bit, - that conversion we're going to do that on the fly anyway as the engine is drawing the glyph.
-That's also because we need to colorize.
-If I want a red, green and blue font text, I'm not going to have three different copies of those glyphs.
-I only keep that one copy.
-And from there, we would calculate that color value as we're going through the individual pixels.
+Answer: It doesn’t play much of a role in the pre-rendered font case because the image itself is just an alpha map, so it's already 8-bit, 4-bit, 2-bit, etc. The impact comes when we need to colorize.
+If I want a red, green, and blue font text, I'm not going to have three different copies of those glyphs.
+I only keep the one copy and calculate color values as we go through the individual pixels.
 So the 16-bit, or 24-bit, or 32-bit won’t matter here.

-Does Storyboard support custom fonts or only certain font types?
+Does Storyboard support custom fonts or only specific font types?

 Answer: Yes.
 You can pull things in by putting them into the font file.
 The typical scenario is emojis.
-For example, you can make an emoji font file and then push that out as either a true type font (TTF) that the font engine will understand or as pre-rendered Bitmap.
+For example, you can make an emoji font file and then push that out as either a TrueType font that the font engine understands or as pre-rendered Bitmap.
 The same goes for icons and other vector content too.

 If you needed to have something with dynamic coloring, like an icon that can be colored green or red because there's an alert or an “okay” situation, you could totally go that route and make that a font file and then color it in the way you’d like.

-Ultimately, embedded fonts are flexible and similar to images in this way.
+Ultimately, fonts for embedded GUI development are flexible and similar to images.
 Fonts do come at that unique intersection of not only being used for text, but also for being utilized for image design elements inside embedded GUIs.